Lyceum/MuJoCo.jl/README.md

 # MuJoCo

-*A Julia wrapper for the MuJoCo physics simulator, a physics simulator designed for multi-joint dynamics with contacts and that has become a standard in robotics, reinforcement learning, and trajectory optimization, both in both academia and industry.*
+*A Julia wrapper for the MuJoCo physics simulator, a physics simulator designed for multi-joint dynamics with contacts that has become a standard in robotics, reinforcement learning, and trajectory optimization, both in both academia and industry.*

 ![](https://github.com/Lyceum/MuJoCo.jl/workflows/CI/badge.svg)

+`MuJoCo.jl` is part of the [Lyceum](https://www.lyceum.ml), a software suite for machine learning, control, and trajectory optimization.
+For an example of how to use MuJoCo.jl, check out [LyceumMuJoCo.jl](https://github.com/Lyceum/LyceumMuJoCo.jl).

+## Obtaining a License

-Note that to use MuJoCo, you'll need a valid license which you can obtain from [here](https://www.roboti.us/license.html).
-Up to three thirty-day trials can be obtained for free from MuJoCo's webiste, while students are eligible for a free personal license.
+To use MuJoCo, you'll need a valid license which you can obtain from [here](https://www.roboti.us/license.html).
+Up to three, thirty-day trials can be obtained for free from MuJoCo's webiste and students are eligible for a free personal license.
 Once you have obtained the license file, set the environment variable `MUJOCO_KEY_PATH` to point to its location.
 On Linux machines this would look like:
 ```